-Using auto-tagging exclusively provides a number of benefits over manual tagging:
+Using Google Ads auto-tagging exclusively provides several benefits over manual tagging.
+It:

-- It saves you the work of manually tagging every final URL.
+- Saves you the work of manually tagging every final URL.

-- It eliminates the errors you can introduce when you attempt to manually tag each URL.
+- Eliminates the errors you can introduce when you attempt to manually tag each URL.
 For example,

 utm_source=Googleis different from